 What are the environmental concerns?

-As they are chemical elements, these metals cannot be broken down, leading to accumulation in ecoystems.
+As they are chemical elements, these metals cannot be broken down, leading to accumulation in ecosystems.
 When released into the air, they can travel long distances before falling on land or surface waters.
 Because of their persistence and potential for long-range transport, industrial emissions of metals affect even the most remote regions.

 The accumulation of methylmercury in fish has led to decreased reproduction rates in some fish-eating birds and other animals.
 Arsenic can harm aquatic organisms and reduce crop yields.
 Cadmium accumulates in plants, affecting the health of herbivorous mammals.
 Elevated lead in the environment can result in decreased growth and reproduction rates in plants and animals as well as and neurological effects in vertebrates.